Armadillo-eating coyotes are swimming between SC barrier islands

 At Joint Base Charleston, where coyote nuisance reports led to trapping in 2017, sightings persist and a program to contain them is still underway, according to spokesman Sgt.
 Jonathan Lovelady.

 Statewide, the coyote population appears to still be growing, according to hunting harvest reports.
-But so are deer now, after a decline about a decade ago.
+But now so are deer, after a decline about a decade ago.

 "If coyotes are affecting deer, we expected that deer population growth rate would decline following coyote colonization," Butfiloski said.